mainmethod0126/old-tech-blog/_posts/vue/20222-12-19-vue-project-build시에-발생한-BABEL관련-오류-해결해보기.md

   overrides: [
     {
       test: /node_modules\/vuetify\/dist\/vuetify.js/,
-      // or test: /vuetify.js/, if vuetify.js is in your project's root directory
       options: {
         transpileOnly: true,
-        // increase the size limit to a value larger than 500KB
         // for example: 1MB = 1000000, 2MB = 2000000, etc.
-        // you can adjust this value as needed
         transpileSizeLimit: 1000000,
       },
     },